Insurance premiums may rise sharply next year

 While state law offers consumer protections to insurance company policyholders, millions of New Yorkers — almost half of workers in employer-sponsored coverage — have health coverage not regulated by state law.
 Employers who offer self-insured health plans are not considered insurers, even if an insurance company administers the plan.
 Employees may believe they have private insurance through a regulated insurer because the insurer’s name is on their paperwork.
 But such self-insured plans are considered an employee benefit under a federal statute known as ERISA, the Employee Retirement and Income Security Act, and are exempt from state insurance regulations and essential benefit requirements.

-State Senator Kemp Hannon (R-Garden City), chairman of the State Senate Health Committee, said it was not clear what would happen with those plans should the ACA’s protections be overturned.
+State Sen. Kemp Hannon (R-Garden City), chairman of the State Senate Health Committee, said it was not clear what would happen with those plans should the ACA’s protections be overturned.

 “The ACA put in a number of different protections for health insurance coverage,” he said.
 Without them, “you go back to the pre-ACA.
 Some companies would not have prior pre-existing conditions covered and some would.”